Marketing, Manufacturing, Packaging & Labeling, Advertising

 As per the provisions set forth in the Sanitary Code, the commercialization of pharmaceutical products is limited only to pharmacies and other authorized facilities duly authorized by ISP.

 In connection with the display of pharmaceutical products in pharmacies, pursuant to the Sanitary Code it is possible to deploy shelves, dispensers or other similar devices, which can be used solely for the exhibition and sale of OTC products.
 It would be possible to display the product itself, the empty package, as well as other devices with images or mock-ups that represent it.
-To this aim, pharmacies must have an exclusive and defined area inside the establishment which allows customers to have immediate access to it, duly authorized by the ISP.
+To this aim, pharmacies must have an exclusive and defined area inside the facility which allows customers to have immediate access to it, duly authorized by the ISP.

 The shipping of the products will be mediated by means of an specific delivery service, such as postal offices.